rudranshupreti/rudranshupreti/README.md

 </tr>
 </table>

-<sub>*Tip: keep only real, working projects here — an empty placeholder card hurts more than it helps.
-Add cards back in as you ship.*</sub>
+<sub>*Tip: swap these in as you ship real projects — an empty placeholder card hurts more than it helps.*</sub>

 <img src="./assets/divider.svg" width="100%" alt="" />